NAG-90/alx-pre_course/README.md

 My first readme
-Thsi file has been update from Github interface
+Thsi file has been update from Github interface.